SERIES 1 – EPISODE 9 – VISITING THE BIGGEST FIREWORK FACTORY IN BEIHAI.

-The physical size of factory was absolutely huge – it covered an area of over 4km squared and employed over a 1000 workers.
+The physical size of the factory was absolutely huge – it covered an area of over 4km squared and employed over a 1000 workers.
 The factory produced everything from small rockets to large professional shells.
-The factory also had it’s own dedicated professional display team which went all over China to perform awesome firework displays.
+The factory also had its own dedicated professional display team which went all over China to perform awesome firework displays.

 There were massive rolls of paper ready to be turned into tubes.

 The factory also specialises in top quality display shells, check out the video below.

 The factory tour took around 3 hours and it was soon dark, time for the firework demo.
 There were 73 items (mostly 1.3g barrages) to be seen in total, luckily it wasn’t raining and the temperature was bearable.

 Here is an example of a demo sheet that i talked about in episode 3.
 The demo list gave you the order in which the firework was to be fired, the type of item (eg, roman candle, mine, sparkler etc.), the number of shots, tube size, powder weight, the packing (eg, 12 roman candles to a carton), shape/dimensions and the firework effects.

 The firework demo took around 2 hours to complete, below are some of our favourite fireworks from the demo night